insidelamp/frontendcodetest/README.md

 `Pagination`

 -   Implement **rows per page** using a select box.
 The select box should display **[10, 20, 50]** options.
+-   Both rows per page and page number must be persisted after the refresh.
     <br />
     <br />